andrasq/node-microrest/MANUAL.md

 - `router` - the router to use.
 Default is to use `processRequest`.
 - `processRequest(req, res, next)` - user function to process requests.
   No default.
 It is an error for neither a router nor processRequest be given.
+  It is invoked with a noop callback and a separate copy of the body.
 - `onError(err, req, res, next)` - user function to handle errors.
 By default errors result in an http 500 error response.
+Invoked on readBody or processRequest error, or as the last resort error handler from routed path execution.

 A `new Rest` object has properties that may be set:
 - `router` - options.router
 - `processRequest` - options.processRequest
 - `onError` - options.onError

-Helper methods:
-- `HttpError(statusCode, debugMessage, details)` - http error builder, returns instanceof Error.
-- `readBody(req, res, next)` - function to read the request body from the `req` object.
-   Calls `next(err, body)`.
-Body is also set on req as `req.body`.
-- `processRequest(req, res, next, body)` - function to handle the request if no router was provided.
-Set to either the user-provided function or a built-in.
-   It is invoked with a noop callback and a separate copy of the body.
-- `onError(err, req, res, next)` - invoked on readBody or processRequest error, or as the last resort error handler from routed path execution.
-- `sendResponse(req, res, next, err, statusCode, body, headers)` -

 NanoRouter